How will I be taught?

 What do I need to bring with me?

 You will need supportive, comfortable clothing that allows ease of movement.
 Denim jeans, formal trousers, skirts or dress are not suitable for this activity.
-Yoga is generally practiced in bare feet or socks and all movements are performed on a mat.
+You should wear shoes with a soft sole.
+Sandals, boots or any footwear with a high heel are not recommended.
 You may be advised not to take part if you are not dressed appropriately.

 Students need to bring a mat to work on and may wish to bring a towel.
 Please bring water and avoid eating one and a half hours prior to exercising.